Al-Khan Al-Ahmar

-The residents of Khan-al-Ahmar are Bedouins of the Abu Dahuk family and belong to the Jahalin tribe.
-They arrived to the north Dead Sea region after being expelled by the state from Tel Arad in the 1950’s, and migrating for a number of years in what was then Jordan.
-Following 1967, their migration subsided and the community settled between Al-Azariyeh and Abu Dis, and to the outskirts of Jericho.
-The most widely known of these communities is Khan-al-Ahmar, which has been settled in its present location since 1974.
-Aerial photos from the early 1970’s show erected tents and initial structures standing a number of years prior to the establishment of the first Israeli settlement in the area, Kfar Adumim.
+The residents of Khan al-Ahmar are Bedouin from the Abu Duhok family, belonging to the Jahalin tribe.
+The tribe arrived in the area after being expelled from Tel Arad by the state in the early 1950s.
+After a period of nomadic movement of several years in the area that was then under Jordanian control, they arrived in the area surrounding Jerusalem, near Mitzpe Jericho.
+After 1967, seasonal migration decreased and the communities settled in their places from the Al-Azriya and Abu Dis areas to the outskirts of Jericho.
+The most famous of these is the Khan al-Ahmar community, which has been living in its place continuously since 1974.
+Aerial photographs from the early 1970s show the tents and buildings in Khan al-Ahmar several years before the first Israeli settlement in the entire area, Kfar Adumim, was built.

 Mud and tire school in Al Khan Al AhmarPhotography: Yaniv Nadav